C7921/Jamf-Scripts/README.md

 --------------------------

 ### enableARD.sh
-Can enable or disable ARD Remote Managment for a specified user.
+Can enable or disable ARD Remote Management for a specified user.
 Grants full or removes all privileges for the specified user.

 #### Planned Updates